Sulfone: Reactions

+vinyl sulfones are electrophilic Michael acceptors.

+The behavior of the α carbon depends on context.
+Non-nucleophilic bases deprotonate to an enolate-like carbanion.
+Contrariwise, Lewis acids on the sulfone oxygens give a Pummerer-like electrophile that undergoes nucleophilic substitution.

+Sulfones can also undergo reductive desulfonylation.

 Applications

 Sulfolane is used to extract valuable aromatic compounds from petroleum.

 Polymers

 Some polymers containing sulfone groups are useful engineering plastics.
 They exhibit high strength and resistance to oxidation, corrosion, high temperatures, and creep under stress.
 For example, some are valuable as replacements for copper in domestic hot water plumbing.
 Precursors to such polymers are the sulfones bisphenol S and 4,4′-dichlorodiphenyl sulfone.

 Pharmacology

 Examples of sulfones in pharmacology include dapsone, a drug formerly used as an antibiotic to treat leprosy, dermatitis herpetiformis, tuberculosis, or pneumocystis pneumonia (PCP).
 Several of its derivatives, such as promin, have similarly been studied or actually been applied in medicine, but in general sulfones are of far less prominence in pharmacology than for example the sulfonamides.